crdschurch/rock-docker-public/readme.md

     - The first time this runs may take awhile because Docker needs to pull all of the images.
 Once it runs the first time it will use the Docker Cache and be much much faster.
 - Update line 11 in the [compose](./compose.yml) file to the image tag you used in the step above (<your dockerhub organization/reponame:tag>)
 ---
-## How to build the SQL Server image
+## How to build the SQL Server Image

 - Create the container `docker run -e "ACCEPT_EULA=Y" -e "SA_PASSWORD=Password1!" -p 1433:1433 --name sql octopusdeploy/mssql-server-windows-express`
     - The value you put after "SA_PASSWORD=" is the password for the sa account into SQL Server.
 I would suggest using something stronger than Password1.